C0deWiser/polyglot/readme.md

 #### Developer comments

-Gettext may extract developer comment, that may be helpful for translator.
+Gettext may extract developer comment, that might be helpful for translator.

     #.
 The message will be shown at test page only.
     msgid "Hello world"